Tengio/tengio.com/README.md

 * "values.html"
 * "contact.html"

-this order is defined in theme/hugo-creative-theme/layouts/index.html.
+this order is defined in /layouts/index.html.

 Sections are built base on the content of config.toml

-Only change files in themes/hugo/creative-theme.